andreasvarga/MatrixPencils.jl/README.md

 * **pmdeg**  Determination of the degree of a polynomial matrix.
 * **pmeval**  Evaluation of a polynomial matrix for a given value of its argument.
 * **pmreverse**  Building the reversal of a polynomial matrix.
+* **pmdivrem**  Quotients and remainders of elementwise divisions of two polynomial matrices.
 * **pm2lpCF1**  Building a linearization in the first companion Frobenius form.
 * **pm2lpCF2**  Building a linearization in the second companion Frobenius form.
 * **pm2ls**  Building a structured linearization of a polynomial matrix.